aglitchman/defold-ld50-game/README.md

 ***More information will be soon!***

 The police unexpectedly started pursuing you.
 Sooner or later... every criminal will get caught!
-Merge cars of the same colour to escape.
+Merge with cars of the same colour to accelerate and to escape from the police! 🚗🚓💨

 **[–> 🌟 PLAY THE GAME IN YOUR BROWSER 🌟 <–](https://glitchman.itch.io/merge-getaway)**